-- 11) The council should keep abreast of developments in legislation that affect the local council sector and should review and update its Financial Regulations accordingly. - 12) Please ensure that the latest approved version is published on the council's website.
+- 11) The council should keep abreast of developments in legislation that affect the local council sector and should review and update its Financial Regulations annually. - 12) Please ensure that the latest approved version is published on the council's website.

-WILBERFOSS PARISH COUNCIL FINANCIAL REGULATIONS
+[ENTER COUNCIL NAME] FINANCIAL REGULATIONS